A self-supervised learning approach for denoising autoregressive models with additive noise: finite and infinite variance cases: Denoising methodology

 \subsection{Stable-N2N}

 The proposed method `Stable-N2N' extends the Noise2Noise methodology in the context of denoising additive noise-corrupted $S\alpha S$-AR time series model.
-In such a model, as noted by \cite{Zulawinski2024}, stationarity of the pure time series data $\{X_t\}_{t \in \mathbb{Z}}$ is assumed.
+In such a model, as noted by \cite{Zulawinski2024}, the existence of a unique solution of $\{X_t\}_{t \in \mathbb{Z}}$ in the form of \Cref{eq:causal} is presumed.
+Consequently, the solution becomes stationary.
+The existence of such a solution is an intricate assumption for the estimation of pure time series.
 The goal of our approach is, given the noise-corrupted time series $\{Y_t\}_{t \in \mathbb{Z}}$ in \Cref{eq:noise-corrupted AR model}, to learn the stationary properties of the underlying time series $\{X_t\}_{t \in \mathbb{Z}}$.
 In particular, when a time series is second-order stationary, stochastic properties such as the mean and interdependence of random variables in the time series do not depend on $t$.
 We aim to capture these properties of the pure time series through self-supervised learning by mapping one random vector from the noise-corrupted process $\{Y_t\}_{t \in \mathbb{Z}}$ to another random vector from the same process.
 Our learning approach thus avoids the need to have complete knowledge about the noise model or access to data points from $\{X_t\}_{t \in \mathbb{Z}}$.
 We justify our approach by the following proposition. \begin{prop} We consider a time series $\{Y_t\}_{t \in \mathbb{Z}}$ arising from the model governed by \Cref{eq:noise-corrupted AR model} when $(\alpha_\xi, \alpha_z) \ne (2, 2)$.
 Then for random vectors of $\{Y_t\}_{t \in \mathbb{Z}}$, namely $\{Y_{s+1},\ldots,Y_{s+q}\}$ and\\ $\{Y_{s+q+N+1},\ldots,Y_{s+2q+N}\}$, where $N \in \mathbb{N} \cup \{0\}$, it follows that,

-where $\Phi$ is the denoising neural network with parameters $\phi$, $0< B'<\frac{min(\alpha_\xi,\alpha_Z)}{2}$. \end{prop} \begin{proof} Let $\Phi(Y_{s+1}^{<B'>},\ldots,Y_{s+q}^{<B'>};\phi) = (\overline{Y_{s+1}},\ldots,\overline{Y_{s+q}}) $.
+where $\Phi$ is the denoising neural network with parameters $\phi$, $0< B'<\frac{min(\alpha_\xi,\alpha_z)}{2}$. \end{prop} \begin{proof} Let $\Phi(Y_{s+1}^{\langle B'\rangle},\ldots,Y_{s+q}^{\langle B'\rangle};\phi) = (\overline{Y_{s+1}},\ldots,\overline{Y_{s+q}}) $.

 Now let us note that as per the assumptions made in the context of \Cref{eq:noise-corrupted AR model} in \Cref{subsec:noisy ar model}, $\{Z_t\}_{t \in \mathbb{Z}}$ is i.i.d. $S\alpha S$ sequence independent of $\{X_t\}_{t \in \mathbb{Z}}$.
 Therefore $Z_{s+q+N+i}$ is independent of the random vector $(Y_{s+1},\ldots,Y_{s+q})$ and also $E[Z_t] = 0$.\\ Therefore,